 History of Halotherapy

 Halotherapy is derived from Speleotherapy (from the Greek word “speleo” – a cave) and is one of the oldest methods of aerotherapy treatments.
 Historical records can be traced back to ancient times Greece around the IV-V century B.C.
 However, it wasn’t until 1843 when Speleotherapy would become widely recognized as a treatment for respiratory diseases.
-A Polish physician, Dr. Feliks Boczkowski at the Wieliczka salt mine, published his observations that salt miners were not enduring lung disorders that were common during that time.
+A Polish physician, Dr. Feliks Boczkowski at the Wieliczka salt mine, photographed to the left, published his observations that salt miners were not enduring lung disorders that were common during that time.
 Then, during WWII Dr. Hermann Spannagel, a German doctor reported respiratory improvements in soldiers utilizing salt caves as shelters from bombings.
 This cave still remains in operation today, offering medical treatment for respiratory diseases.